Capacities associated with scalar signed Riesz kernels, and analytic capacity: Introduction

 where the supremum is taken over all $\varphi_Q \in \cc^\infty_0(Q)$ satisfying the normalization inequalities

+Notice that no distinction has been made between even or odd dimensions in the preceding definition and that we have chosen the stronger Hardy space normalization.
+This is due to the fact that, since we will assume in our main result that the distributions we deal with satisfy the linear growth condition, the stronger the normalization we require the weaker the assumption we get.

-The above special normalization in the $L^1(Q)$ norm agrees with \eqref{growthCauchy} and, in fact, is the right condition to impose, as will become clear later on.
+The normalization in the $H^1$ norm is the right condition to impose, as will become clear later on.
 For positive Radon measures $\mu$ in $\Rn$ the preceding notion of linear growth is equivalent to the usual one (see (\ref{lineargrowth}) below).
 In subsection 6.5 complete details on this fact are provided.

 For a compact set $E$ in $\Rn$ we define $g(E)$ as the set of all distributions supported on $E$ having linear growth with constant $G(T)$ at most $1$.
-For each coordinate $k$ set